Using Adobe Acrobat Pro

 Prepare, protect, and deliver professional PDF communications

 Introducing Adobe® Acrobat® DC Pro software.
 Experience the full power of Acrobat Dynamic PDF to deliver next-generation PDF communications.
 Collaborate more easily.
 Share information more securely.
 Gather feedback more efficiently.
 Increase impact by adding rich media.

 As with all of our classes, our Adobe Acrobat Professional DC training classes are hands-on and project-driven.
 In this 2-day introductory class, the projects include creating a PDFs from a variety of sources, include Microsoft and Adobe applications.
 In addition, you will be working on enhancing a catalog and a conference brochure, exporting a Statement of Work document from Word and securing it, combining a variety of file formats into a single document for a board meeting, and creating a client feedback form.
 For more details on the specific features covered, see the list under Class Topics.

 Because students will work along with the instructor to complete a series of projects, we recommend using two displays in our online classes (this could be two monitors, two computers or a computer and a tablet), so that the student can keep one eye on the instructor’s screen as they work.

-A copy of the coursebook and the data files will be sent to you prior to the start of the class.
-The coursebook for this class is available as a paperback or as an eBook.
+An eBook copy of the workbook and the data files will be sent to you prior to the start of the class.

 Who Should Attend the Adobe Acrobat Professional DC training class?